Quantum phase estimation based filtering: performance analysis and application to low-energy spectral calculation: introduction

 To overcome this fundamental problem, quantum filtering algorithms have been developed to obtain the desired quantum state from a given input state.
 Examples of the ground-state filtering include the cosine~\cite{10.1063/1.5027484}, Gaussian~\cite{PhysRevA.106.032420,Wang2022statepreparation}, and Lorentzian~\cite{Irmejs2024efficientquantum}-based filtering schemes.
-Quantum signal processing (QSP) is a versatile tool to encode arbitrary polynomial functions on a quantum circuit with a set of single-qubit rotation angles determined to construct a specified polynomial function, which offers another way of filtering~\cite{Lin2020nearoptimalground}.
-Quantum eigenvalue transformation of unitary matrices with real polynomials (QETU)~\cite{PRXQuantum.3.040305} is proposed as a simple QSP-based filtering technique with only one ancilla qubit, using controlled Hamiltonian evolution as a building block.
-Recently a demonstration of QETU on trapped-ion quantum hardware has been reported~\cite{karacan2025filterenhancedadiabaticquantumcomputing}.
+There are also filtering methods based on quantum signal processing (QSP)~\cite{Low2019hamiltonian,PhysRevLett.118.010501}, such as quantum singular value transformation (QSVT)~\cite{10.1145/3313276.3316366,PRXQuantum.2.040203,Lin2020nearoptimalground} and quantum eigenvalue transformation of unitary matrices with real polynomials (QETU)~\cite{PRXQuantum.3.040305}.
+However, in all QSP-based methods one has to find a set of single qubit phase angles to construct the target function on a classical computer.
+This procedure requires two steps.
+First, one needs to find a good polynomial approximation of the target function.
+Second, the phase factors realizing this polynomial function must be determined numerically.
+Although classical algorithms have been developed for the angle-finding procedure~\cite{Haah2019product,chao2020findinganglesquantumsignal,PhysRevA.103.042419,Wang2022energylandscapeof,Ying2022stablefactorization}, it is worth looking for a simpler alternative filtering approach that avoids this procedure.

-Utilizing QPE is yet another way of filtering quantum states.
-In early work, Poulin and Wocjan~\cite{PhysRevLett.102.130503} proposed a ground-state preparation scheme based on a repeated backward operation of QPE.
-A separate systematic approach of filtering general energy intervals has been proposed in Ref.~\cite{Jensen_2021}.
-More recently, in Ref.~\cite{PRXQuantum.5.040339} it is reported that the QPE-based approach with a coarse frequency grid filters out the excited states of a simple model system more efficiently than QETU.
-The QPE-based approach requires more ancilla qubits than QETU, but has an advantage that no procedure for finding QSP angles is needed.
+Here we choose to study filters based on QPE, a class of algorithms that leverages the fact that eigenenergies of the system are approximately encoded in the ancilla register in binary expansion form.
+In an early work, Poulin and Wocjan~\cite{PhysRevLett.102.130503} detail a ground-state preparation scheme based on a repeated backward operation of QPE, and in Ref.~\cite{Jensen_2021}, P. W. K. Jense \textit{et al}. propose a general systematic approach of amplifying quantum states within a specified energy interval.
+In addition, a recent study reported~\cite{PRXQuantum.5.040339} a simple model calculation in which their QPE-based filter with a coarse frequency grid was more cost-effective than QETU, suggesting QPE has the potential to outperform QSP-based methods.
+However, without a thorough understanding of the behavior and properties of QPE-based filters, it is difficult to assess any potential advantages.